pubnub/pubnub-mcp-server/resources/sdk_docs/dart_objects.md

 ### Get channel members

-Returns a list of members in a channel.
-Can include user metadata.
+Returns a list of users in a channel.

 #### Method(s)